Rockets of Today

 Japan had a lot of smaller rockets as they gradually built up their expertise, mostly named after letters of the Greek alphabet.
 Now those are all gone, except that they’ve gone back to that in naming the new Epsilon.
 One odd trait of these earlier rockets is that their lower stages were completely innocent of any form of active guidance.
 They were made this way so as to prove they would be useless as potential ICBMs.
 They had to be launched from a leaning tower to aim them toward orbit.

 The core stage of the H-II burns hydrogen (so the “H” name is more applicable than ever), and is augmented with either two or four stubby solid boosters, sometimes with smaller booster-ettes tucked in between.
 The H-IIB always uses four, as its whole point is for heavier lifting than the A. The second stage also burns hydrogen.
 The original H-I upper stage engine used a conventional gas generator cycle, but for the II they switched to an expander bleed cycle — the first engine with that cycle to enter service.
-(Blue Origin is also planning to use that cycle for their BE-3U upper stage engine on the New Glenn.)
+(Blue Origin also uses that cycle for their BE-3U upper stage engine on the New Glenn.)

 There were a couple of different plans to launch human beings on an H-IIA, with both capsule and spaceplane designs existing on paper, but none were built.